Graduate Theological Union

 Cultural and Historical Studies of Religions

-Offered at ABSW, CDSP, DSPT, FST, JST, PSR, SFTS, SKSM
+This Area of Concentration is available to students affiliated with the following schools: ABSW, CDSP, DSPT, FST, JST, PSR, SFTS, SKSM

 Students in this area incorporate cross cultural and historical themes, building upon scholarly methodologies which advance critical understandings of interreligious, multicultural and contextual religious experience.
 Traditions for study include Buddhism, Chinese/Japanese Religions, Christianity, Islam, and Judaism.

 - Students will learn to recognize the contours of scholarship in the field of religious studies and find their own place within it.

 - Students will demonstrate both a broad grounding and a developed specialization in a particular religious tradition or culture and its history.

 - Students will learn to employ a religious studies methodology suited to their particular research specialization.

 - Students will work through the issues of constructing a syllabus for an introductory course and will formulate a pedagogical philosophy and approach.

 - Students will design and execute an original research project that makes a significant contribution to their field of specialization.

 The Area requires a clear and focused statement of academic purpose, specifying a field for which the GTU has appropriate faculty resources and the student has appropriate academic background and basic language preparation.

 The Area requires two foreign languages, at least one a modern research language (e.g. French, German, Japanese).
 The second language might be a classical language, a field language, or a second research language.